barlas/frontend-web-fundamentals/react.js.md

 ### Reconciliation Algorithm
 **Reconciliation aka Diffing Algorithm & React Fiber (v16):** The reconciliation algorithm is what allows React to efficiently update the DOM by comparing virtual DOM trees.
 React Fiber is an advanced reconciliation engine that enables incremental rendering, prioritizing updates, and pausing or aborting rendering as needed to optimize performance and responsiveness in complex applications.

-### React Fiber
-**Advanced Rendering:** React Fiber represents a significant overhaul of React's core algorithm, introducing capabilities like incremental rendering—splitting rendering work into chunks and spreading it over multiple frames—and prioritizing updates to enhance the application's responsiveness and user experience.

-#### Suspense and Lazy Loading
-React’s Suspense component, in combination with React.lazy for code splitting, represents a significant advancement in improving user experience by lazily loading components and displaying fallback content (like a loading indicator) while waiting for the component to load.
-An explanation of this feature would add value, especially for handling code splitting and reducing the initial load time of applications.

-#### Transition Features
-* **Concurrent Rendering:** These transition features are part of React's concurrent mode, which allows React to interrupt a rendering work-in-progress to handle more urgent tasks.
-This mode enables smoother UI transitions and improved responsiveness.
-* **Priority-based Rendering:** React can prioritize certain updates over others, ensuring that high-priority updates (like animations or user inputs) are not blocked by lower-priority updates (like data fetching or heavy computations).
-* **Interruptible Rendering:** The ability to start rendering changes and interrupt them if a more urgent update comes along.
-This helps in optimizing the rendering pipeline, ensuring that React can work on high-priority tasks first while postponing others.

 ### React Compiler
 **Future Directions:** The evolving React compiler aims to improve performance by adopting compile-time optimizations, potentially reducing the runtime work needed and aligning with approaches seen in frameworks like Svelte, where the bulk of the work is shifted to compile time.